-Please read all the rules before starting.
+Please read all the rules before starting:

-- Try to post one critique for every post that you make.
+-Try to post one critique for every post that you make.
 This will make for a better learning environment and help us all grow as artists.

-- You must try your best and finish as much as you can in the time frame provided.
+-Try your best and finish as much as you can in the time frame provided.

-- Post what you are working on in this thread so that way it's a more centralized place for advice and critique.
+-Post what you are working on in this thread so that way it's a more centralized place for advice and critique.
 We don't need to have 1000 disjointed threads littering the forums.

 -Try to understand the process of how these materials are being made (e.g. certain finishes on different metals,wood polishing etc)

 -Try to understand the history of the object (like how some cracks might have been formed, or damage in general, or erosion)

 -Material layering also has its history and way of application!